-Macs offer excellent built-in encryption support, whether you want to encrypt your entire hard drive, removable drives, or just create an encrypted container for only your most important files.
-It’s all built in.
+To protect your files from hackers and thieves, Macs offer excellent encryption features built-in.
+You can encrypt your entire hard drive, encrypt an external drive, or just create an encrypted container for your most important files.

 Encrypt Removable Devices

 To encrypt a drive, simply open the Finder and connect the drive to your Mac.
-Ctrl+click or right-click the drive in the Finder sidebar and select the Encrypt “Drive Name” option.
+Ctrl+click or right-click the drive in the Finder sidebar and select the Encrypt option.

 Don’t lose your password!
 If you do, you won’t be able to access any files on the encrypted drive.

 Encrypt Specific Files With a Disk Image